chartjunk/NLog.LoggingContext/README.md

 </nlog>
 ```

-This implies that there is the following table in the database:
+This implies that there should be the following table in the database:
 ```SQL
 CREATE TABLE dbo.UserLog
 (